data61/PSL/README.md

 The keyword "find_proof" invokes PLS's runtime system searching for a proof based on a given strategy.
 The keyword "try_hard" searches for a proof based on the default strategy.

+Hints:
+PSL's runtime tactic generation can result in a large number of messages in Isabelle/jEdit's output panel.
+This might cause Isabelle/jEdit to pause PSL's proof search after reaching its default upper limit for tracing messages.
+One can circumvent this situation by changing the upper limit to an extreamly large number, say 99999999.
+One can change the upper limit for tracing messages via jEdit's menus:
+  Plugin Options => Isabelle => Generatl => Editor Reactivity => Editor Tracing Messages.

 Contents:
 ./PSL.thy      reads all the necessary files to use PSL and try_hard.
 ./Example.thy  contains small example strategies and use cases.